sharmanilay/sharmanilay/README.md

 ## I'm Nilay Sharma👋

-I cook up immaculate micro SaaS as the **Principle Software Consultant** at **Digital Prysm Labs**.
+I cook up immaculate micro SaaS as the **Senior Software Consultant** at **Digital Prysm Labs**.
 It all started with my B.Tech in Computer Science from The LNM Institute of Information Technology.
 Now, I'm a hardened **Fullstack Developer**, a virtuoso in the ruthless and relentless world of IT. **I am the danger, the one who knocks... out bugs and delivers top-tier code, that is.**

 ### Skills: